codepongo/nbugtrack/README.md

 * Configs, Preferences for categories, styles and all that jazz
 * A little command line tool (nbt) to post bugs
 * Authentication / Users (SSL)
-* Comments, Assignees, Email Floods :-P
+* Comments, Assignees, Duplicate Bugs, Email Floods :-P